latest nhpb_banner 1__compressed2

 • POC Federal Credit Union - The organization also provides affordable financial services, such as low interest loans.
 There is information on savings accounts, certificates of deposit, counseling, money orders, and more for low-income members.

 • Other resources are offered by POC as well such as Chore Services for the elderly and disabled.
-The focus is always on helping people works towards self-sufficiency.
+The focus is always on helping people work towards self-sufficiency.
 More on Pinellas Opportunity Council programs.

 • Free school and education supplies are provided.
 This can be for kids, teens, students or even adults going back to learn.
-The purpose of the to help individuals and families who are striving for self-sufficiency by providing them gift cards, free backpacks, notebooks, and other supplies for the low-income.
+The purpose is to help individuals and families who are striving for self-sufficiency by providing them gift cards, free backpacks, notebooks, and other supplies for the low-income.
 Find details free school supplies.

 There are many housing focused resources as well.
 Most of the non-profits, agencies, and programs below can help with utilities, food, rent, and more.
 To find additional locations in St. Petersburg Florida and the region that focus on rental assistance, read more on Pinellas County and St. Petersburg rent assistance.